Meet The Doctors

 Dr. Dorothy Pang

-Dr. Pang loves practicing and teaching Pediatric Dentistry since 1991.
+Dr. Pang loves practicing and teaching Pediatric Dentistry.
 A native of Hong Kong, Dr. Pang finished high school and college in England, where she met her husband, Dr. Peter Lee, with whom she shares the practice.
 They moved from Chapel Hill, North Carolina to San Francisco in 1992 when Dr. Pang joined the faculty of the University of California, San Francisco and became the Graduate Program Director of Pediatric Dentistry.
 In 1997, Dr. Pang left her full-time academic position to start her private practice in San Francisco, but she has maintained a part-time teaching position at UCSF since then.

 Dr. Pang, Dr. Lee and their two sons live in San Francisco.
 They enjoy traveling, going to the movies, reading, cooking, and watching the Food Network as a family.
 Periodically, they visit their families and friends in Hong Kong, Malaysia, and England.
 Dr. Pang also enjoys hanging out with friends over the weekend.
 Her claim to fame in cooking that draws recurrent visitors is the Rib Eye Roast stuffed with garlic, but she cooks it only if she doesn’t see patients on Monday!